Cellular repeater: Donor antenna

 A "donor antenna" is typically installed by a window or on the roof a building and used to communicate back to a nearby cell tower.
 A donor antenna can be any of several types, but is usually directional or omnidirectional.
 An omnidirectional antenna (which broadcast in all directions) is typically used for a repeater system that amplify coverage for all cellular carriers.
 A directional antenna is used when a particular tower or carrier needs to be isolated for improvement.
 The use of a highly directional antenna can help improve the donor's signal-to-noise ratio, thus improving the quality of signal redistributed inside a building.

 Indoor antenna

 Some cellular repeater systems can also include an omnidirectional antenna for rebroadcasting the signal indoors.
 Depending on attenuation from obstacles, the advantage of using an omnidirectional antenna is that the signal will be equally distributed in all directions.

 Motor vehicle antenna

-When it is raining and the motor vehicle windows are closed a cell phone could lose between 50% to 100% of its reception.
+When it is raining and the motor vehicle windows are closed a cell phone could lose between 50% and 100% of its reception.
 To rectify the reception an antenna is placed outside the vehicle and is wired to the inside of the vehicle to another antenna and amplifier to transmit the mobile phone signal to the cell phone inside the vehicle.